wsjwong/gantt-chart-for-team-lead/README.md

 - **Input Validation** - Client and server-side validation
 - **HTTPS Enforcement** - Secure data transmission

-## Simplified Architecture
+## Streamlined Architecture

-This application follows a simplified architecture where:
+This application follows a streamlined architecture where:
-- Each team leader manages projects directly (no separate team entity)
+- Each team leader manages projects directly with dedicated team management
-- Projects have start and end dates instead of complex task breakdowns
+- Projects have clear timelines with optional task breakdown for better granularity
-- Team members are added to specific projects
+- Team members are added to specific projects with task assignment capabilities
-- The dashboard shows a unified Gantt chart of all projects
+- The dashboard shows a unified Gantt chart of all projects with team member capacity
-- Progress is calculated automatically based on project timeline
+- Progress is calculated at both project and task levels
-- **Focus on project-level planning** rather than detailed task management
+- **Focus on essential project management** without overwhelming complexity

-This approach reduces complexity while maintaining essential functionality for effective high-level project management.
+This approach balances simplicity with functionality for effective project management.

-## Why Simplified?
+## Why This Approach?

-This version removes task management complexity to focus on:
+This implementation provides the right balance of features:
-- **Project-level planning** - Better for high-level project oversight
+- **Project-level oversight** - Clear project timelines and progress tracking
+- **Task-level granularity** - Optional task breakdown when needed
-- **Simplified timeline management** - Just start and end dates
+- **Team member management** - Proper assignment and capacity tracking
-- **Reduced cognitive load** - Fewer entities to manage
-- **Faster setup** - Projects can be created and tracked immediately
+- **Date-based planning** - Use actual dates for flexible timeline views
-- **Better for team leaders** - Focus on project outcomes rather than micro-management
+- **Streamlined workflow** - Focus on essential features without bloat
+- **Scalable design** - Can handle both simple and complex project structures

-Perfect for team leaders who need project visibility without the overhead of detailed task tracking.
+Perfect for team leaders who need comprehensive project visibility with the flexibility to add task details when necessary.

 ## Future Enhancements